Home

 STEP FOUR

-Straighten the part that the customer had folded.
+Straighten the part folded by the client.
 Do not press.
-Use the crease that you pressed in Step One and measure the hem allowance from here.
-In this case it is the ½" turnunder plus the 1 3/8" from Step Two.
-My chalk mark is at 1 7/8".
+Use the crease pressed in Step One.
+Start to measure the hem allowance from here.
+It is the ½" turnunder plus the 1¼" from Step Two.
+Mark at 1¾".

 top stitched hems